 James Sparrow is Professor of Music and Coordinator for Instrumental Music.
-He teaches music education, trombone, euphonium, and brass chamber ensembles.
+He teaches music education, trombone, euphonium, tuba, and brass chamber ensembles.
 Dr. Sparrow’s students have received prestigious honors in international competitions, graduate-teaching awards at several major universities and conservatories, given professional performances all over the world, and are professional music educators in several states and abroad.

 Dr. Sparrow has been a certified music educator since 1984 when he became Assistant Director of Bands at Hardaway High School in Columbus, Ga.
 In addition to public school band and orchestra, he has taught trombone and music education at Columbus State University and Cameron University, and taught instrumental music methods courses at the Cincinnati College-Conservatory of Music.